FIWARE/tutorials.Historic-Context-NIFI/README.md

 Similarly, to persisting historic context data into **MySQL**, we will again need an additional container which hosts the MySQL server, once again the default Docker image for this data can be used.
-The MySQL instance is listening on the standard `3306` port and the overall architecture can be seen below:
+The MySQL instance is listening on the standard `3306` port, and the overall architecture can be seen below:

 ![](https://fiware.github.io/tutorials.Historic-Context-NIFI/img/mysql-draco-tutorial.png)